Arctic Holidays: Wildlife

 Polar bears have a thick oily fur coat and a layer of blubber under their skin.
 They spend most of their time on the pack ice or in the water, where they can hunt their favourite food - the Ringed or Bearded seal.
 The white fur helps the bear hunt seals that are laying on the ice.
 In the summer it is harder to catch seals, so before summer arrives, the bears eat as much as they can to fatten up, then live off the fat in their bodies.
 The females dig a den in the snow to hibernate during the worst part of the winter.
 The cubs are born in the den. some of the males rise in weight to almost 1000 pounds.They have even been seen close to the North Pole.

 Whales are able to live in the cold waters of the Arctic.
 Although not as prevalent as in the Antarctic, virtually every expedition North sees whales.
-They have a thick layer of blubber under their skin.
+They have a thick layer of blubber under their skin to protect them from the icy waters.

-Species seen include Minkes, Humpbacks, Fin, Sei, Belugas, Bowheads and even Blue.
+Species seen in the Arctic include Minkes, Humpbacks, Fin, Sei, Belugas, Bowheads and even Blue.

 Bowheads can reach 18 metres in length.
 They almost became extinct due to over hunting in the 18th, 19th and 20th centuries.
 Whalers wanted the whales' oil and baleen.
 They are still considered endangered in some areas.

-Harp, Ringed, Harbour and Bearded seals are the most common spotted.
-Many are nervous, wary of Polar bears but it is not unusual to still get some wonderful, intimate encounters.
+Harp, Ringed, Harbour and Bearded seals are the most common seal spotted.
+Many are nervous; wary of Polar bears but it is not unusual to still get some wonderful, intimate encounters.
 When the ice melts the Harp seals swim north following the schools of fish.

 Walruses are very large marine mammals and have to eat thousands of krill and shellfish each day.
 With thick whiskers, the walrus feels around in the water for krill and on the ocean floor for shellfish.
 It is their whiskers they use to hunt and feed not their ivory.
 Layers of blubber protect the walruses when they swim in the freezing Arctic seas and when they lie out on the ice in the bitter cold wind.
 Walruses are very noisy animals.
 They are often seen crowded together on ice floes or on the shore.
 Some of these 'haul-outs' can number as many as 100.
 They're no longer hunted and it appears our days of atonement for such butchery are over and some remarkable encounters can be had with these inquisitive animals.